Pansu pullback and rigidity of mappings between Carnot groups: Abstract

 \section{Abstract}

-We consider mappings $f:G\supset U\ra G'$ where $G$ and $G'$ are Carnot groups.
-We prove a number of new structural results for Sobolev (in particular quasisymmetric) mappings, establishing (partial) rigidity or (partial) regularity theorems, depending on the context.
-In particular, we prove the quasisymmetric rigidity conjecture for Carnot groups which are not rigid in the sense of Ottazzi-Warhurst.
+This is the first in a series of papers \cite{KMX2,kmx_approximation_low_p,kmx_rumin,kmx_iwasawa} on geometric mapping theory in Carnot groups -- and more generally equiregular manifolds -- in which we prove a number of new structural results for Sobolev (in particular quasisymmetric) mappings, establishing (partial) rigidity or (partial) regularity theorems, depending on the context.